Ficool

 Her body needed to survive.

-Her mind needed to lead.
+Her mind needed to stay strong.

-She would be the one protecting him.
+She would be the one to protect him.

-"Adrian… when we meet again, I'll be strong enough.
+"Adrian… when we meet again.
+I'll be strong enough.
 I won't just survive this time.
 I'll save you."

 The world was burning, yes.